bsiever/microbit-pxt-timeanddate/README.md

         timeanddate.set24HourTime(hour, minute + 1, second)
     })
 })
-// Still need to set hours!
 ```

-Since the time setting commands use modular arithmetic, adding and subtracting to the prior value will "roll over" in the expected way and will not impact the hours, like the adding approach would.
+Since the time setting commands use modular arithmetic, adding and subtracting to the prior value will "rollover" in the expected way and will not impact the hours, like the advancing approach would.

 #### 3.2 Alternate Approach: Setting Hour/Minute at Start